Kanawha Valley Campaign of 1862: Confederate army

-Jenkins' Raid
+Jenkins's raid

 Confederate Major General Loring planned to take control of the Kanawha River Valley by leading a large force in an assault of Union forces located upriver in Raleigh, Fayette, and Kanawha counties.
 Part of his plan included sending a cavalry force through 500 mi of Union–controlled territory to cut off the Union route of retreat downriver.
 On August 22, he began the execution of his plan by sending north a cavalry force commanded by Brigadier General A. G. Jenkins.

-Jenkins' mission was to attack the Baltimore and Ohio Railroad and then move to the rear of the Union forces that occupied strategic points near the beginning of the Kanawha River.
-The railroad was located far to the north, and at least one historian believes the railroad portion of the mission was merely a diversion—Loring knew that Jenkins would not be able to damage the railroad, but the threat would draw attention away from Loring's front and Jenkins' principal goal of cutting off the Union route of retreat.
+Jenkins's mission was to attack the Baltimore and Ohio Railroad and then move to the rear of the Union forces that occupied strategic points near the beginning of the Kanawha River.
+The railroad was located far to the north, and at least one historian believes the railroad portion of the mission was merely a diversion—Loring knew Jenkins would not be able to damage the railroad, but the threat would draw attention away from Loring's front and Jenkins's principal goal of cutting off the Union route of retreat.
 Jenkins began this mission with a 550-man mounted force that started north from near Salt Sulphur Springs.
 Later in the day, he sent one company away for another mission on the south side of the Kanawha River.

-Jenkins' circular route began with a northern movement in the Cheat River Valley before moving west and south.
-On August 28, Jenkins encountered six Union pickets about 15 mi south of a Union post near Beverly, and learned that the Union position would be difficult to attack.
+Jenkins's circular route began with a northern movement in the Cheat River Valley before moving west and south.
+On August 28, Jenkins encountered six Union pickets about 15 mi south of a Union post near Beverly, and learned the Union position would be difficult to attack.
 He decided to bypass the Union fortification and abandon the attack on the railroad.
 Moving west, Jenkins captured a Union supply depot at the town of Buckhannon on August 30.
 Using captured arms and ordnance, he was able to resupply his poorly-armed men with Enfield and Harper's Ferry rifles.
 Jenkins continued west, moving through Weston, Glenville, Spencer, and Ripley.
 Jenkins crossed the Ohio River into Ohio on September 4 with part of his force.
 This was the first Confederate invasion of Ohio, and the crossing was made near Ravenswood at Sand Creek Riffle in Meigs County.
 After midnight, he crossed back into Virginia near Racine at Wolf's Bar.
 From there, he made a feint toward Point Pleasant, Virginia but took his command to the small town of Buffalo located up the Kanawha River.
 His mission was accomplished by September 5, and Union forces upriver were not sure of his location.
+His position along the tributary Coal River would enable him to prevent a Union retreat to Ohio along the most direct route, the Kanawha River.